4-H Move Across Missouri

-Move Across Missouri (MOVE) is for youth who like to have fun, stay in shape and feel their best!
+Move Across Missouri is for youth who like to have fun, move their bodies and feel their best!

 4-H Move Across Missouri is sponsored by Healthy Blue